Credits

 Although I remember such a segment from the 1981 show, I don't remember the kayo segment from the 1982 edition.
 But J-Wiki has diligently put up the schedule for that show and apparently there was that segment.
 Naoko Ken & Hiroshi Itsuki(研ナオコ & 五木ひろし)along with Harumi Miyako & Keisuke Kuwata(都はるみ & 桑田佳祐)did their bit by singing the ditty "Ippai no Coffee kara" (Over A Cup of Coffee).

-The above video has Kirishima performing the song with actress/singer Chieko Baisho(倍賞千恵子)from about 3:09.
+The above video has Kirishima performing the song with actress/singer Chieko Baisho(倍賞千恵子).

 According to J-Wiki, when Hattori was coming up with the melody, it had been titled as "Ippai no Beer kara"(一杯のビールから)which was fine with him as someone who appreciated the golden brew.
 However, lyricist Fujiura who wouldn't touch a drop of alcohol was far more of a coffee fan, and somehow the title got changed to the final "Ippai no Coffee kara".
 Just my opinion, but I think there is something more romantic and right about love over a cup of coffee rather than a mug of beer.